openstack/openstack-manuals/doc/networking-guide/source/adv_config_sriov.rst

 as the interface for Open vSwitch VLAN and has access to the private networks of all machines.

-The step to create VFs differ between SR-IOV card ethernet controller manufacturers.
+The step to create VFs differ between SR-IOV card Ethernet controller manufacturers.
 Currently the following manufacturers are known to work:

 - Intel
 - Mellanox
 - QLogic

-For **Mellanox SR-IOV ethernet cards** see:
+For **Mellanox SR-IOV Ethernet cards** see:
 `Mellanox: HowTo Configure SR-IOV VFs
 <https://community.mellanox.com/docs/DOC-1484>`_

-To create the VFs on Ubuntu for **Intel SR-IOV ethernet cards**, do the following:
+To create the VFs on Ubuntu for **Intel SR-IOV Ethernet cards**, do the following:

 #.
 Make sure SR-IOV is enabled in BIOS, check for VT-d and